artdgn/jobs-ranker/README.md

 A: You'll need to create a different scraper object and tune the scraping to suit that site.
 Refer to the [scrapy docs](https://docs.scrapy.org/en/latest/) and [selector gadget](https://selectorgadget.com/)
-2. Q: Why not Deep Learning, where's ELMO and BERT?
+2. Q: Why not Deep Learning, where's ELMO / BERT / GPT2 / $LATEST_NLP_MIRACLE?
 A: The main goal was to simplify job seeking for myself.
 Also my guess is that there is little to gain from sophsticated models because for the initial relevance task a job-ad is often just a collection of important keywords embedded in unimportant sentences and paragraphs.